oh-my-fish/oh-my-fish/themes/budspencer/README.md

 A bookmark can be created with `mark`.
 It can be removed with `unmark`.
 Bookmarks are universal and thus persistant.
 A new shell automatically changes working directory on startup to newest bookmark.
-`m` is a function that shows the bookmarks as enumerated list equivalently to `d`.
+`m` is a function that drops down a menu showing the bookmarks as enumerated list equivalently to `d`.

 The following shortcuts need vi mode:
 - Create a bookmark for present working directory with `m` in NORMAL mode.